AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/create-a-feature-group.md

 ## Step 1: Create the feature group {#create}

+Open the console and start a new feature group:

 1. Log in to the Experience Rollouts console and navigate to **Feature Testing > Feature Groups**.
 2. Select **New Feature Group**.

 ## Step 2: Basic details {#basic-details}

+Configure the general settings for the feature group:

 1. Provide a title, key, description, and optionally a tag.
 2. Set a **percentage rollout** for the feature group.
 3. If you want to run an A/B test, select more than one variant.
 Otherwise, leave it at one variant.
 See [A/B testing with feature flags](a-b-testing.md) for details.

 ## Step 3: Audience {#audience}

+Define who will receive the features in this group:

 1. On the **Audience** tab, add audience criteria to define which users receive the feature.
 2. Under **Applications**, add one or more applications from your team.
 Feature groups can span multiple applications as long as they all belong to the same team.